 It takes a lot of craft to succeed in writing a script.
 But it’s so important to understand that craft is only going to take you so far.

 If you don’t have that emotional connection, if you are not telling the story in your heart, then the truth is you are not doing your job.
 And if you’re not doing your job, you are not going to succeed.

-So, even as we talk about pitch, I want to talk about pitch in a way that helps you to do your job.
+So, even as we talk about pitch, I want to talk about the pitch in a way that helps you to do your job.
 And to understand that, you have to understand that pitch is not how you sell your script to somebody else.
-Hook is not how you sell your script to somebody else.
+The hook is not how you sell your script to somebody else.